 In conclusion, this revision represents another structural change to the VAT export refund policy of China.
 The Chinese government will be using it to direct and monitor economic activities.

 The revision has raised the VAT cost for businesses exporting “high energy consumption and high polluting” products while eliminating or reducing the VAT cost on the exportation of goods that fall under the “high technology and other encouraged industries”.
-At the same time, it is also hope that the revision could reduce the pressure on an upward revision of the Renminbi.
+At the same time, it is also hoped that the revision could reduce the pressure on an upward revision of the Renminbi.